weekbeforenext/drupal-code-challenges-test/README.md

 [Tugboat](https://www.tugboatqa.com/) configuration is included in this codebase as a convenient way to create a remote Drupal test site.

-Use the provided database backup file [drupal-code-challenges.sql.gz](drupal-code-challentes.sql.gz) in the Tugboat setup.

 ## Updating Drupal core

 1. Install the site in DDEV and run the following: